 The Winter Service Manager is responsible for producing the Winter Service Plan for approval by Transport Scotland.
-He is then responsible for the operation, review and development of that Plan throughout the winter season, thus ensuring the Operating Company fully discharges its responsibilities under the Contract.
+He is then responsible for the operation, review and development of that Plan throughout the winter season, thus ensuring the Operating Company fully discharges its responsibilities under the Contract in delivering the Winter Service in accordance with this Winter Service Plan.